arindal1/yolov5-onnx-object-recognition/README.md

 </div>

 This repository contains a project demonstrating object detection using the YOLOv5 model, integrated with OpenCV for image processing and Streamlit for a user-friendly interface.
+It is `hacktober-accepted`, so you can make your Hacktober OpenSource contributions here.
+Read [CONTRIBUTIONS.md](CONTRIBUTIONS.md) for more info about contributing.

 ## Overview